Public Health Agency of Canada: Canadian Notifiable Disease Surveillance System

+Canadian Adverse Events Following Immunization Surveillance System (CAEFISS)

+The Canadian Adverse Events Following Immunization Surveillance System (CAEFISS) is a "federal, provincial and territorial (FPT) public health post-market vaccine safety surveillance system" managed by PHAC.
+CAEFISS receives passive reports of Adverse Events Following Immunization (AEFI) as well as engages in active monitoring of marketed vaccines in Canada.
+Pharmacovigilance related to AEFI is a shared responsibility between Health Canada and PHAC.

 Annual reports

 The PHAC produces numerous reports, amongst which are the annual CPHO reports to the public as well as the annual departmental results summary which is provided for a Parliamentary audience.

 CPHO reports

-The government says that "Ever year, the CPHO reports on the state of public health in Canada.
-These reports summarize evidence on high-priority public health issues and provide a way forward to improve the health of Canadians."
+The CPHO produces yearly public health reports which "summarize evidence on high-priority public health issues and provide a way forward to improve the health of Canadians."